tournevis/rotoPhone/README.md

 # RotoPhone

-Simple lib to control rotary dial with Arduino
-Written with love and Coffee. :full_moon_with_face:
+Simple lib to control rotary dial with Arduino. \n Written with love and Coffee. :full_moon_with_face:
 ### Fonction

   **number()**